keyur6120/Food-delivery-app/README.md

 ```

 ## Usage
-- Access the customer-facing app at `http://localhost:5173`.
+- Open the customer-facing application at http://localhost:3000.
-- Access the admin app at `http://localhost:5174`.
+- Visit the admin dashboard at http://localhost:5173.
-- Register as a new user or log in with existing credentials.
+- Sign up as a new user or log in with your existing credentials.
-- Browse the menu, add items to the cart, and place an order.
+- Explore the menu, add items to your cart, and complete your order.
-- Pay using a dummy visa card.
+- Use a test Visa card for payment processing.
-- Use the admin panel to manage orders and menu items.
+- Utilize the admin dashboard to manage orders and menu items effectively.

 ## Screenshots
 ![Screenshot 1](Screenshots/Screenshot%202024-10-13%20153952.png)